jumpcutking/threads/README.md

 You can add additional event listeners to an action by the same method. addAction will also return the index of the newly created event listener.

 ## Remove Event Listeners and Actions
-An event listener can be removed by it's known index using the Threads.removeActionAt(id, index).
+An event listener can be removed by its known index using the Threads.removeActionAt(id, index).
 You can use Threads.remove(id) to remove the entire action and all associated listeners.

 ## Send a Request to all Threads
 A request is sent to all threads by default or by setting a wildcard (*) as the thread ID in the threads.send function.